-- Use substance use lesson plans from CAMH to support substance misuse curriculum for students in grades 9 - 12.
+- Lesson plans available from CAMH to support grades 9 to 12 substance misuse curriculum

 - Have Hamilton Police Services provide a presentation on a range of substances students in Junior Kindergarten to grade 12.
 Call 905-546-4900 to book.

 - Book a Life up in Smoke presentation for your grade 6 students with Hamilton Police Services and public health nurses.
 This presentation talks about various substances.
 Contact your school’s public health nurse or email email@example.com to book a presentation.

 - The a to z: Substance Use module can be navigated individually or in groups by students aged 14-16, or facilitated in the classroom.
 Includes facilitator guide and activity ideas.